GitHubDragonFly/HTML_CSS_JS_Flask/README.md

    - for FBX viewer, you can experiment with the above just by changing the first line to: `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/fbx/cloth.fbx,`
    - also check this [link](https://casual-effects.com/data/) for additional OBJ examples, specifically `Crytek Sponza` and `Dabrovic Sponza`
  - See GLTF / DRACO / DAE / STL examples in the `Images` folder, most of which were downloaded from [three.js](https://github.com/mrdoob/three.js) and there is more examples there if you bother checking it out (all of them should be accessible in all viewers via the URL option targeting `raw.githubusercontent.com`, just like the links above show)
- - TGA (Truevision TGA or TARGA) texture viewer is fully functional in online preview:
+ - TGA (Truevision TGA or TARGA) texture viewer is fully functional in the online preview:
    - it only serves a purpose of showing `tga` file when applied to a cube
    - source could be either local `tga` files or online files via their URLs (multiple URLs need to be comma separated), like the following:
    - `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/textures/crate_grey8.tga, https://raw.githubusercontent.com/mrdoob/three.js/master/examples/textures/crate_color8.tga`
    - texture switching button ("T") will let you switch between multiple textures

 Notes about showing the edges (button with letter "E"):
- - these are aplied to the still version of the object itself and will not follow the animation in case of GLTF and DAE viewers
+ - these are aplied to the still version of the object itself and will not follow the animation in supported viewers but will follow kinematics in the DAE viewer
  - thresholdAngle is set to 30 which produces approximate outline edges (if no edges are visible then lower this number)
  - use a combination of different Opacity / Directional Light Intensity values to control visibility of the object vs edges
  - edges might not be visible if the wireframe is turned on